rjhunjhunwala/gremlinRunner/README.md

 NOTE
 - In the code there are many references to the fourth dimension.
 The framework supports the fourth dimension although it would simply be impractical to use it
 - The intent was to be a four dimensional game but just three dimensions is tough to display and conceptualize
+- feel free to give suggestions for improvement or complaints